Multi-dimensional chaos I: Classical and quantum mechanics: Two-dimensional spacing statistics for the quantum pinball scattering amplitude

 The three-disk pinball system gives a distribution of the normalized $\delta_n$ which is very similar to the one we found in the RMT model, with a logistic distribution of width $\sigma \approx 0.1$.
 On the other hand, the distribution for $r_n$ is much more sharply peaked around 1 than the Beta distribution, and is not well fitted.
 There is some deviation in both distributions due to the presence of very different regions in the scattering amplitude, in which the density of peaks is higher or lower.
 This could explain, for instance, the second small peak in the distribution of $\delta$ around 1.3, coming from a region where the average spacing is larger than in others.
 We have not made an attempt to account for this effect.
 One could try to unfold the spectra to make the peaks uniformly distributed, or else to focus on the spacings only in specific regions.

 Lastly, we can compare the two-disk system, whose $S$-matrix is not COE, but gives a Poisson distribution of eigenvalue spacings.
 This is not expected to match with the RMT model, but the result is that we again find a logistic peak, but wider.
 While the three-disk system had $\sigma \approx 0.1$ like the RMT model, here we find $\sigma \approx 0.15$.
 See figure \ref{fig:pinballspacings_twodisk}.
 This is somewhat counterintuitive as we would have expected the chaotic system to have the wider distribution, implying more disorder.
-It is an open question to what is related this width parameter, and if it can be said to be an indicator of chaotic behavior.